CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial05.md

 ---
 layout: page
-title: Tutorial 5
+title: Tutorial 5A
 order: 8
 ---

-# Mapping Remotely
+# Mapping Remotely - A

-## Part A: Multi spectral satellite imagery
+## Multispectral satellite imagery

 This portion of the tutorial will introduce you to multispectral satellite imagery, and to the process of visualizing phenomena through 'false color composites'.
 As an introduction we will create false color composites using Landsat satellite imagery of Puerto Rico captured just before and after [Hurricane Maria](https://en.wikipedia.org/wiki/Hurricane_Maria) (on September 17 2017 and October 3 2017).